adevrrc/adev-p2-notes/docs/events/delegates.md

 ## Multicast Delegate

 If delegates weren't cool enough, they can actually reference more than one method.
 This is called a **multicast delegate**.
-When the delegate is used, all the methods it references are called one after another.
+When the delegate is invoked, all the methods it references are called one after another.

 ```csharp
 class Program